 EDM: Where Producing and Mixing Collide

-If you are just getting into EDM, or just want a fresh perspective on it, this article should offer some great food-for-thought.
+If you’re just getting into EDM, or just want a fresh perspective on it, this article should offer some food for thought.

 The purpose of EDM is to make people dance.
 Period.
 The rhythmic elements and the movement of the record are sacrosanct.
 Once you find the pulse of the record, you make that as clear as possible.
 That means pushing the rhythm elements way up, exaggerating any kind of pumping movement and articulating the attacks of anything that is outlining that rhythm.